angryziber/picasa-gallery/Azores.md

 ## October 2021

 I wanted to visit Azores Islands for a long time, but every time they seemed a bit remote, so weren't a priority.
-Finally, I was able to [sail on Atyla tall ship](/AtylaToAzores) to the islands and then 9 days enjoying these green and fertile islands.
+Finally, I was able to [sail on Atyla tall ship](/AtylaToAzores) to the islands and then spend 9 more days island-hopping and exploring what these green and extremely fertile islands have to offer.

 ### São Miguel

 Most people arrive to Ponta Delgada on São Miguel island, the largest of the archipelago.
 It was also our sailing destination.
-São Miguel is pretty large and diverse, and is a great gateway to the islands - you can see there nice harbours, at least 3 volcanic lakes, bath in hot springs, and eat food cooked using geothermal heat in Furnas.
+São Miguel is pretty large and diverse, and is a great gateway to the islands - you can see there nice harbour towns, at least 3 volcanic lakes, bath in hot springs, and eat food cooked using geothermal heat in Furnas.

 A perfect way to explore any of the islands is to rent a car, as otherwise you will only be able to enjoy the nice towns, but nature of the islands is even more incredible.
 I have never seen islands that fertile - when in the mountains, you can see how lush green is the scenery, with plenty of rain and clouds, you can see plants quickly taking over even vertical walls and cliffs.
+Many roads are decorated with chrysanthemum flowers, so you sometimes feel like in a flower shop.

 Sete Cidades, the most beautiful of the crater lakes, also has a huge abandoned Hotel Monte Palace on the rim, which is a joy to explore with very nice views to the lake and the ocean.